 You will find the following apps inside Office 2013 Pro plus suite:

 Access 2013 – a database app from MS

 Excel 2013 – the best spreadsheet program ever

 InfoPath 2013 – Create stunning forms with live data feeds

-Lync 2013 – a unified communications platform which lets users use features like making a call, keeping track of their contacts , send instant messages and join a audio/video conference.
+Lync 2013 – a unified communications platform that lets users use features like making a call, keeping track of their contacts, send instant messages and join an audio/video conference.